 The production was a huge success and this is largely down to the generosity of spirit and time from dedicated staff and countless local people, who contributed to the creation of the work over a period of 15 months.

-The Royal Opera House Thurrock Community Chorus is generously sponsored by Thurrock Borough Council, Royal Opera House Endowment Fund and Prudential.
+The Royal Opera House Thurrock Community Chorus is generously sponsored by Thurrock Borough Council, Prudential plc and the Royal Opera House Endowment Fund.